ileardo/mlops-zoomcamp/progress.md

 * 2.5 Model registry

-* 2.6 MLflow in practice (DONE: Scenarios 1 and 2, TODO: Scenario 3)
+* 2.6 MLflow in practice